Daniel J. O’Keefe

 studies (with lots of library detective work), analyzing each individual study

-(extracting relevant statistical information, classifying the study into
+(extracting relevant statistical information, classifying the study into categories

-presentation (e.g., in a publication).
+(e.g., in a publication).

 Meta-analytic research offers many